Are You and Your EU Employees Prepared for Brexit?

 an ecclesiastical corporation established for charitable purposes.

-For example, if you are a small sponsor applying for the worker licence, your fee will be £536.
+For example, if you are a small sponsor applying for a worker licence, your fee will be £536.
 However, if you are a medium or large sponsor, your fee will be £1,476.

 Please note: sponsoring someone does not guarantee that they will be granted a visa to enter the UK.